Understanding Freedom to Operate (FTO) and Its Importance

 Canadian Public Resources (High-Level)

 Canada offers several public and nonprofit platforms that share introductory information on intellectual property, patents, innovation, and commercialization.
 These resources help understand the basics — but they do not replace personalized guidance tailored to your specific product.
+Public resources are great for general learning, but they cannot tell you how your exact innovation fits into the IP landscape.

 Looking for Clear, Personalized Guidance?
 Connect with Navoriah

 Understanding IP doesn’t have to be complicated — and you don’t need a lawyer to start.
 Most innovators simply need someone who can break down IP concepts into simple, actionable steps.
+That’s what Navoriah specializes in.

 If you’re developing a new product or technology and want clarity on: